Scuba Diving at St.Agustin Island East

 Recommended Dive Suit

+For most recreational dives, dive skin or rash guard should provide comfortable protection.
 Surface temperatures may decrease slightly later in the week.
 A significant temperature drop is forecast; strongly suggest bringing a backup warmer suit option.
-Divers planning multiple dives may appreciate having a warmer option available.
+Carrying a secondary suit is common practice among experienced divers.

 Hyperbaric Chamber